 The Association is controlled by a Board.
-The non-executives' emoluments during the year for the Chair of audit and risk were met by Places for People Group Limited.
+With the exception of the chair of audit and risk, the non-executives' emoluments during the year were met by Places for People Group Limited.

 The number of Non Executive Board members whose emoluments fall in the following ranges were as follows: